pydy/pydy/docs/codegen.rst

    array([ 2., -7.])

-Furthermore, for direct control over evaluating matrices you can use the `lamdify` and `theano_functions` in SymPy or utilize the `CythonMatrixGenerator` class in PyDy.
+Furthermore, for direct control over evaluating matrices you can use the ``lamdify`` and ``theano_functions`` in SymPy or utilize the :py:class:`~pydy.codegen.cython_code.CythonMatrixGenerator` class in PyDy.
 For example, this shows you how to generate C and Cython code to evaluate matrices:

 .. code:: pycon